A strong clinical emphasis and focus on direct patient-centred care

 You will also have an opportunity to arrange a short placement within another sector.

-You will also be supported by a Designated Prescribing Practitioner to undertake prescribing training.
+You will be supported by a Designated Supervisor, in addition to a Designated Prescribing Practitioner if you are undertaking the prescribing training.

-Towards the end of the year trainees are given responsibility for their own patients under the supervision of a registered pharmacist.
+Towards the end of the year you will take responsibility for your own cohort of patients under the supervision of a registered pharmacist to ease the transition into qualified life.

 Photos: Trevor Smith Photography